bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 - Set Crosspoint Volume

-Does not work when destination port is connected to an Artist 1024.
+Does not work when destination port is connected to an Artist-1024.

 - GP Input Feedback